'Mister Marvelous' eau de parfum

 City & Country

 "I married my wife in the '70s and we were just looking for somewhere to live in New York that wasn't too expensive.
-At that time, the area near Broadway was horrible and nobody wanted the apartment.
-Now it's beautiful.
-Years later, my wife got the house in the Hamptons and now we split our time between the two.
-Our lives are in these homes and as we've grown older, they've evolved into magical places.
+At that time, the area near Broadway was horrible and nobody wanted the apartment, now it's beautiful.
+Then in the 80's I designed the house for my wife in the Hamptons.
+They have both evolved into magical places.
 There's no reason to ever move."

 “If I wasn't a hairdresser, I could have been a poet, writer, journalist, or artist.
 Passion is at the centre of all art and all art is interconnected.
 I love to create ceramics in my spare time and I take photographs more or less every single day."